momochi000/typewar/README.md

 screen size and orientation etc.  Scaling the game appropriately.
 #### PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away.
 Need to ensure that they do.
+#### Make the battle over scene overlay on top of the battle scene.
 #### Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.
 Better yet, have it listen for a Crafty.pause() where it then does the appropriate.
 Better yet, make the timers count by Crafty frames.
 This